-The Peterson Institute for International Economics will host the Washington release of this year’s Geneva report on “The Impact of Blockchain Technology on Finance: A Catalyst for Change” on September 26, 2018.
-Simon Johnson, PIIE senior fellow and Ronald A. Kurtz Professor of Entrepreneurship at the MIT Sloan School of Management, and Gary Gensler, senior lecturer at the MIT Sloan School of Management, will present the report’s findings.
-Martin Chorzempa, PIIE research fellow, will be a discussant.
-Caroline Atkinson, PIIE board member and former head of Global Policy at Google, will chair and contribute to the discussion.
+The Peterson Institute for International Economics (PIIE) hosted the Washington release of this year’s Geneva report on “The Impact of Blockchain Technology on Finance: A Catalyst for Change” on September 26, 2018.
+Simon Johnson, PIIE senior fellow and Ronald A. Kurtz Professor of Entrepreneurship at the MIT Sloan School of Management, and Gary Gensler, senior lecturer at the MIT Sloan School of Management, presented the report’s findings, with Martin Chorzempa, PIIE research fellow, as a discussant and Caroline Atkinson, PIIE board member and former head of Global Policy at Google, as chair.

 The 21st Geneva Report on the World Economy reviews the basics of blockchain technology and its challenges, costs, and benefits.
 The report provides an overview of the technology’s potential direct impact on the financial sector and assesses possible use cases beyond the world of finance.